 We have a team of 9 veterinary nurses here at Astonlee.
-All of our nurses are either Qualified and Registered (RVN) or a student (SVN) undergoing training with the Royal College of Veterinary Surgeons to become qualified veterinary nurses.
+All of our nurses are either Qualified and Registered (RVN) or a student (SVN) undergoing training with us and the Royal College of Veterinary Surgeons to become qualified veterinary nurses.

 The role of a veterinary nurse is greatly varied and often misunderstood by the general public.
-Veterinary Nursing is a relatively young profession and veterinary nurses perform a huge array of tasks from client education, health care and basic animal welfare to diagnostic tests, medical treatments and assist in minor surgical procedures under the supervision of a veterinary surgeon.
+Veterinary Nursing is a relatively young profession and veterinary nurses perform a huge array of tasks from client education, health care and basic animal welfare to anaesthetics, diagnostic tests, medical treatments and assisting in minor surgical procedures under the supervision of a veterinary surgeon.

 If you'd like to know more about the role of Veterinary Nurses in practice, click here.